The

 “But what about the kids?!"

 Kids don’t develop eating disorders by looking at strangers’ bodies.
-They develop them from adults, who teach them that their bodies are report cards.
+They develop them from adults judging bodies, who teach them that their bodies are report cards.
 That bodies are open for public critique.
-This conditioned, ingrained fear is where eating disorders are born.
+This conditioned, ingrained fear is one of the ways eating disorders take root.

 Teach them critical reasoning instead!
-Teach them to question the messages they're told.
+Teach them to question the messaging they're sold.
+Teach them systems, critical reasoning, and media literacy.
 Teach them compassion and empathy, teach them to put themselves in other people's shoes!
 But this?
 This is teaching them shame and that their worth is tied directly to how we look and what people think about us based solely on our looks.

 Kids aren't sponges; they're discerning, too.
 You can teach them to be, if you will first learn for yourself.